mverboom/build/BUILD.md

 Process all recipes in the recipe directory.
 Recipes that are not for the current systems architecture or don't have a build section for this system will be excluded.

+`-A`
+Filter recipes that are specific for this systems architecture.
+Skip all other architecture and recipes for any architecture.

+`-f`
+Force build for recipe, even if complete build is already available.

+`-h`
+Show help message.

+`-i`
+Specify an instance for a recipe

+`-l`
+Dry run.
+Check version information, but do not build, package or push to repo.

 `-q`
 Quiet output.
 Specify once will still show output on successful and failed builds.
 Specify twice will not show output.

+`-R`
+Do not remove required packages after build and skip any post build script.

+`-s`
+When build of a recipe fails, drop into a shell so the build environment can be examined.

 `-x`
 Enable debugging output

-`-s`
-When build of a recipe fails, drop into a shell so the build environment can be examined.

-`-f`
-Force build for recipe, even if complete build is already available.

-`-i`
-Specify an instance for a recipe

-`-R`
-Do not remove required packages after build and skip any post build script.

-`-h`
-This help message

 # CONFIGURATION FILE